-On the other hand the change of the pressure is a function of the change of volume.
-In linear approximation, taking into account that positive change of the volume leads to the increase of the pressure, we write
+On the other hand the change of the pressure is a function of the relative change of the volume.
+In the linear approximation, taking into account that the positive change of the volume leads to the increase of the pressure, we write